franccesco/CDTweetBot/README.md

 [![Build Status](https://travis-ci.org/franccesco/CDTweetBot.svg?branch=master)](https://travis-ci.org/franccesco/CDTweetBot)[![Coverage Status](https://coveralls.io/repos/github/franccesco/CDTweetBot/badge.svg?branch=master)](https://coveralls.io/github/franccesco/CDTweetBot?branch=master)

 **CDTweetBot** is a custom made twitter-bot that pushes new blog posts from [CodingDose()](https://codingdose.info/) to Twitter automatically using the [@codingdose](https://twitter.com/codingdose) account.

-**Disclaimer: This project is a Work-in-Progress and only works with my Blog, feel free to reuse my code as an example to.**
+**Disclaimer: This project is a Work-in-Progress and only works with my Blog, feel free to reuse my code as an example to use it in your projects.**

 # Features and TODO
 - [x] Handle Twitter Authentication System (OAuth)